ucargiray/PrettyBorder/README.md

 # PrettyBorder

 ## Description
-PrettyBorder is a SwiftUI package for managing an customized border and background at any kind of view.
+PrettyBorder is a SwiftUI package for managing a customized border and background at any kind of view.

 <br>